 What Causes an Earthquake?

 The shaking motion of an earthquake is the result of a sudden release of stress building up within rocks of the earth's crust.
-Rocks crack and slip past each other causing seismic waves that make the ground vibrate.
+Rocks crack and slip past each other causing seismic waves that make the surface of the earth vibrate.

 As the tectonic plates shift, they can get locked together.
-It's the hard bedrock deep underneath the soil, that hooks on the bedrock of another plate and neither plate will give way.
+The hard bedrock that lives deep underneath the soil hooks onto the bedrock of another plate and neither plate will give way.
 Continual tectonic shifting causes an increasing build-up of physical tension between these plates of the earth’s crust.

-Eventually, the underlying bedrock between the two plates breaks, and allows the plates to release from each other.
-A figurative sling-shot of landmasses occurs, where the plates release the energy they've been building, which results in an earthquake.
-The point where the break occurs, typically at some depth underground, is known as the earthquake’s focus.
+Eventually, the underlying bedrock between the two plates breaks which allows the plates to release from each other.
+A figurative sling-shot of landmasses occurs, where the plates release the energy they've been building, which is when earthquakes happen.
+The point where the break occurs, typically at some depth underground, is called the focus.
 The point at the surface of land directly above a focus of an earthquake is called the epicenter.